 Blankets vs. Throws

-Oftentimes, it can be tricky to distinguish the difference between a blanket and a throw.
-While they are in the same textile family, these two items serve two different purposes.
+It can be tricky to distinguish the difference between blankets and throws.
+They are in the same textile family.
+But these two items serve two different purposes.

 Choosing the Right Size

-Much like bed sheets and pillowcases, blankets are available in a variety of sizes, so it’s important to know the size of your bed to be sure that the blanket isn't too short or too long.
-Typically, blankets are available in the same sizes as other bedding, like sheets (twin, full, queen or king).
-Depending on the brand, some blankets are also available in larger sizes such as California King.
+Like bedsheets and pillowcases, blankets are available in many sizes.
+Measure the size of your bed to ensure the blanket isn't too short or long.
+Blankets are available in the same sizes as other bedding.
+Imagine your sheets: twin, full, queen, king or California king.

-The type of fabric you choose will ultimately depend on what you are looking for in your new blanket or throw.
-Some fabrics tend to be plusher and smoother while other blankets may be textured for warmth.
-So the best material for blankets will vary depending on the person.
+The type of fabric you choose will depend on what you're looking for.
+Some fabrics tend to be plusher and smoother.
+Other fabrics may be textured for warmth.
+The best fabric will vary depending on the person and their taste.

-Down: Thinner and lighter than down comforters, down blankets feature a layer of feathers (typically goose or duck) stitched between two layers of fabric.
-Ideal for keeping you warm in the winter, down is plush to the touch but breathable enough to keep you cool in the summer as well.
-Down alternative is also available for those who want the look and feel of down but may suffer from allergies.
+- Down: These blankets are thinner and lighter than down comforters.
+They feature a layer of feathers (goose or duck).
+Two layers of fabric are stitched outside the layer of feathers.
+This option is ideal for keeping you warm in the winter.
+It's plush to the touch, but breathable enough to keep you cool in the summer.
+Down alternative is available for those who suffer from allergies.
+The down alternative gives you the same look and feel of down.
 Be sure to read the packaging to find the best down blanket.

-Wool: Wool blankets are great at keeping you warm, especially during winter months.
-They are also chosen because of their soft-to-the-touch texture.
-A bit heavy for spring and summer months, wool makes one of the best winter blanket choices because it's ultimately the warmest.
-A good wool blanket will not be itchy and should feel fuzzy but soft against your skin.
+- Wool: Wool blankets are great at keeping you warm during winter months.
+Their texture is soft to the touch.
+It's a bit of a heavy option during spring and summer months.
+A good wool blanket will not be itchy.
+It should feel fuzzy but soft against your skin.

-Fleece: Cozy, warm and not super thick, fleece blankets are some of the softest blankets available and a great addition to a bed during winter months.
-Usually made of acrylic fibers, fleece is velvety soft and cost-effective.
+- Fleece: These blankets are some of the softest blankets available.
+Cozy, warm and not super thick, it's a great addition during winter months.
+Often made of acrylic fibers, fleece is velvety soft and cost-effective.
 Typically, fleece blankets are thought to be the softest throw blankets.

-Electric Blanket: Made of synthetic fibers, electric blankets feature a heating element and adjustable thermostat that allow you to choose your desired temperature.
-A great investment for those who live in cooler climates, choosing the best electric blanket will depend on color and fabric preferences.
-But it’s good to note that this style of blanket is available in an array of choices.
+- Electric Blanket: This option features a heating element.
+The adjustable thermostat allows you to choose your desired temperature.
+It's a great investment for those who live in cooler climates.
+Choosing the best electric blanket will depend on color and preferences.
+It's often made of synthetic materials.
+This style of blanket is luckily available in an array of choices.

-Synthetic: Many throws, especially faux fur and knit throws, will be made of synthetic fabrics.
-Typically more affordable and hypo-allergenic, synthetic throws are extremely popular.
-Many synthetic throws are made to feel buttery soft and will almost have a sheen to them.
+- Synthetic: More affordable and hypo-allergenic, synthetic throws are popular.
+Faux fur and knit throws are often made of synthetic fabrics.
+Many synthetic throws are made to feel buttery soft.
+Some will have a sheen to them.